Otl Aicher: Early life and career

-Aicher was born in Ulm, in the south-western state of Baden-Württemberg, on 13 May 1922.
+Aicher was born in Ulm, in the south-western state of Württemberg, on 13 May 1922.
 Aicher was a classmate and friend of Werner Scholl, and through him met Werner's family, including his siblings Hans and Sophie Scholl (both of whom would be executed in 1943 for their membership in the White Rose resistance movement in Nazi Germany).
 Like the Scholls, Aicher was strongly opposed to the Nazi movement.
 He was arrested in 1937 for refusing to join the Hitler Youth, and consequently he was failed on his abitur (college entrance) examination in 1941.
 He was subsequently drafted into the German army to fight in World War II, though he tried to leave at various times.
 In 1945 he deserted the army, and went into hiding at the Scholls' house in Wutach.

 In 1946, after the end of the war, Aicher began studying sculpture at the Academy of Fine Arts Munich.
 In 1947, he opened his own studio in Ulm.

 In 1952 he married Inge Scholl, the older sister of Werner, Hans, and Sophie.